squinkylabs/SqHarmony/docs/harmonyII.md

 Many of Harmony II's features are motivated by use of diatonic harmony.
 But Harmony II also had non-diatonic scales.

 Because use of diatonic scales and harmony is the "primary use case" of Harmony II, sometimes the terminology or parts of the manual may make is sound like Harmony is limited to diatonic harmony.
-This is emphatically not that case.
+This is emphatically not the case.

 ## TL;DR